A High-Frequency Uncertainty Principle for the Fourier-Bessel Transform: Proof of Theorem

 \section{Proof of Theorem \ref{thm2}}

+In this section, $\alpha = m+ 1/2$ where $m$ is a non-negative integer.
 The proof is inspired by related work of Kovrizhkin \cite{k1}, and a part of the proof of Theorem \ref{thm2} relies on Nazarov's Turan inequality as stated in Lemma 3 of \cite{k1}.
 We record it below for convenience.

 \begin{lemma} If $r(x) = \sum_{k=1}^N p_k(x) e^{2\pi i\lambda_k x}$, where $p_k(x)$ is a polynomial of degree $\le M-1$ and $E \subset I$ is measurable with $|E| > 0$, then

 \end{lemma}

 We also use the following Bernstein inequality of Ghobber and Jaming \cite{gj} to tackle the low-frequency block: